You may have occasionally run across the term ‘2FA‘ or to give it its full name ‘two-factor authentication‘.

-However, over the years, criminals have found methods of bypassing some of them.
-Like all security systems, it's an ever-changing cat and mouse game.
+However, over the years, criminals have found methods of bypassing some security systems.

-While some 2FA systems are susceptible, it is much safer to be securing your accounts with it than not.
+While some 2FA systems are susceptible, it is much safer to use them than not.

 Think of it like houses, which house would a burglar target?
 Two identical houses, one with an alarm and one without.

-Whatever method of 2FA you choose, be it an app for your mobile devices, physical key fob or message-based, enabling it will keep your accounts that extra bit secure leaving the bad guys to go for the weaker low hanging fruit.
+Whatever method of 2FA you choose, be it an app for your mobile devices, physical key fob or message-based, enabling it will keep everything that extra bit secure leaving the bad guys to go for the weaker low hanging fruit.